paulaeschlimann/mt/Prototypen/marko-poke/README.md

 - `npm run build` produces output in directory `netlify`.
 - `netlify deploy` or `netlify deploy --build` deploy app.
 Depending on configurations set in *netlify.toml*, the publish directory's content gets published to Netlify too.

+## Continuous Integration / Continuous Deployment

+This repository is configured for continuous integration and continuous deployment.
+Commits pushed to the `main` branch are deployed to the production domain available at https://marko-poke.mt.paulaeschlimann.com/.
+Commits to non-`main`-branches are deployed to preview domains.